top of page

 Carry-on Items

-You should not leave carry on packages, bags, or other personal items in a doorway or isle that may cause the driver or other passengers to trip.
+Please do not leave carry on packages, bags, or other personal items in a doorway or aisle that may cause the driver or other passengers to trip.
 Your personal items should be secured in such a way to allow the driver to move freely; not block windows or emergency exits; and protect riders from injury if carry on packages fall or shift.

 Piattran does not allow common items such as gas cans, or flammable items such as gasoline or propane on the bus.
 All packages and articles such as book bags, lunch boxes, etc. are subject to search for safety reasons.